Paget disease (bone)

 These stages correlate well with the imaging findings.

-There are many Paget disease-related signs, listed here and described in the modality-specific sections below:
+There are many Paget disease-related signs, listed here and described in the modality-specific sections below 25:

-Plain radiographic features will depend upon the phase of the disease.
+Plain radiographic and CT features will depend upon the phase of the disease.

 The early phase features osteolytic (lucent) regions which are later followed by coarsened trabeculae and bony enlargement.
 Sclerotic changes occur much later in the disease process.